Aggregate-Intellect/Sherpa4Modeling/clevr-human/README.md

    # For conda
    conda activate clevr
    ```

-2. Install `sherpa` following the top-level Read
-3. Install the requirements:
+2. Install the requirements:
    ```bash
    pip install -r requirements.txt
    ```

 ## Create Dataset
+1. Download the dataset using the `download_datasets.sh` script,or follow the following manual instructions:
    1. download the Download CLEVR v1.0 (no images) from [the Clevr website](https://cs.stanford.edu/people/jcjohns/clevr/)
    2. put the `CLEVR_val_scenes.json` file to the `data` folder
    3. Download human created questions from [here](https://cs.stanford.edu/people/jcjohns/iep/)
-4. Put the `CLEVR-Humans-val` file to the `data` folder
+   4. Put the `CLEVR-Humans-val.json` file to the `data` folder
-5. Run `scripts/create_dataset.py` to create the dataset
+2. Run `python -m scripts.create_dataset` to create the dataset
-6. This script will push the dataset to HuggingFace.
-Update the `--dataset_name` argument when running the experiments to your dataset name
+3. This script will push the dataset to HuggingFace.
+Update the `--hg_dataset_name` argument when running the experiments to your dataset name.
+To update the dataset, you may need to login HuggingFace from the command line using `huggingface-cli login` command.
+Please refer this [link](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) for more details.

-7. The processed dataset is also available on [huggingface](https://huggingface.co/datasets/Dogdays/clevr_subset)
+4. The processed dataset is also available on [huggingface](https://huggingface.co/datasets/Dogdays/clevr_subset)

 ## Setup the Environment Variables
 Create a `.env` file and copy the content of `.env_template` to it.
 Then, set the `OPENAI_API_KEY` and `TOGETHER_API_KEY` variables to your OpenAI and TogetherAI API keys, respectively.

 ## Run Question Answering

 Run the `python -m scripts.run_qa ` command to run the question answering task.
 The command has several arguments to control the behavior of the script.
-Use the `--help` argument to see the available options:
+Use the `--help` argument to see the available arguments:

   * **-h, --help**: show this help message and exit
   * **--dataset_name**: Name of the processed dataset on HuggingFace.
 Default is `Dogdays/clevr_subset`.
 You normally don't need to change this unless you have created your own dataset.